petershin/liferay-learn/docs/dxp/latest/en/collaboration-and-social/alerts-and-announcements/sending-alerts-and-announcements.md

 Users can configure how they'd like to receive announcements.

 1. Click on your User profile at the top right and select *Account Settings*.

 1. Open the *Preferences* tab to find the *Alerts and Announcements Delivery* option.

    ![Open the preferences tab to find the settings.](./sending-alerts-and-announcements/images/07.png)

 1. Alerts and announcements are always visible from the page on which the widget is configured.
 Users can choose to receive alerts and announcements by email as well.
-Select between General, News, or Test type.
+Select between General, News, or Test types.

 1. Click *Save* when you're finished.